 One the bone broth is cooked, allow it to cool and sit in the refrigerator.
 After being left to settle and chill, what you see is a thing is a layer of fat at the top or gelatinized collagen on top.

 I like to use mason jars to easily see the separation and then skim off the fat to reserve for use in later cooking.

 One of the goals when making homemade bone broth is to get the broth to gel.
 The gel is formed by the naturally occurring gelatin in the bones you start with.
 Sometimes you get it right, other times you don’t.

 It really depends on what type of bones you start with.
-Bones with lots of connective tissue like chicken feet, wing tips and knuckles will usually give you a nice gel on the top.
+When you start with bones with lots of connective tissue like chicken feet, wing tips and knuckles it’ll be easier to get the gel on the top.